 - your supporting statement on the template provided

-- evidence of enrolment (once available) in an approved postgraduate master’s degree or graduate diploma program.
-It is preferred that applicants enrol in an approved masters or graduate diploma program and present this evidence with their application for the scholarship.
+- evidence of enrolment (once available) in a recognised postgraduate master’s degree or graduate diploma program.
+It is preferred that applicants enrol in a recognised masters or graduate diploma program and present this evidence with their application for the scholarship.
 It is suggested that applicants liaise with their university to confirm the final date for withdrawal without financial penalty, should their application for the scholarship be unsuccessful.

-You can provide a supporting statement from your most recent supervising stage leader or head teacher.
-The Employment Programs Team in the Human Resources Directorate may seek further information if your application progresses.
+If you are unable to gain a Principal’s endorsement you may provide a supporting statement from your most recent supervising stage leader or head teacher.
+The Employment Programs Team in the School Workforce Directorate may seek further information if your application progresses.

 We encourage applicants to commence and submit their application as early as possible during the application period.